postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 Let's now look at the communication namespace.

 The network client has no mutable state and can be marked as immutable.
-Of course this class was already thread-safe before, but thanks to this aspect you are guaranteed to get a runtime exception if someone inadvertently adds some mutable state to this class.
+Of course this class was already thread-safe before, but thanks to this aspect you are now guaranteed to get a runtime exception if someone inadvertently adds some mutable state to this class.

 [10]